-Some people have told us that they have not made a will or a testamentary trust because they had assumed their spouse would automatically inherit all their individual property.
+Some clients have told us that they have not made a will or a testamentary trust because they had assumed their spouse would automatically inherit all their individual property.
 These people misunderstand Florida law.
 Florida law gives a surviving spouse rights in some, but not all, of a decedent’s property.

 A surviving spouse will inherit by operation of law, automatically and immediately, any property titled jointly with rights of survivorship or as tenants by entireties.
 Jointly owned assets are not subject to probate.